trikko/serverino/README.md

 ```

 ## Shielding the whole thing
 I would not put serverino into the wild.
-For use in production I suggest you shield it under nginx.
+For use in production I suggest you to shield serverino under nginx, for example.
 It's pretty easy.
 Just add these lines inside your nginx configuration:

 ```